Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Analyze Feedback**:
   - Analyze the feedback from the round of testing and adjust the product backlog accordingly to address any remaining concerns.

----

-#### 9.6.8 Epic 32: Technical Debt Payment
+#### 9.6.8 Epic 25: Technical Debt Payment

-This epic focuses on reviewing the codebase, resolving technical debt, and incorporating user feedback to improve performance and stability.

-- **Review and Refactor Code**:
+- Review the archetecture
-  - Identify areas of technical debt, including outdated libraries, redundant code, or non-performant algorithms.
+- Identify technical debt, including outdated libraries, redundant code, or non-performant algorithms.
+- incorporating user feedback
-  - Refactor and optimize code to improve
+- Refactor and optimize code to improve performance and stability.

 ## 10. Legal and Compliance